MISSOURI STATE SYMBOLS

 Over time, Missouri’s only dinosaur was reclassified as a hadrosaur, or “duck-billed dinosaur.”
 Its scientific name was changed to Parrosaurus missouriensis in late 1945, then Hypsibema missouriensis in 1979.
 Chase Brownstein reverted it back to Parrosaurus in 2018.

-Not only is P. missouriensis significant because it’s Missouri’s only dinosaur, it is of huge importance to paleontologists because it is one of few species discovered that lived on the east coast of the former inland sea – the Western Interior Seaway – that broke up what is today the United States into eastern and western continents.
+Not only is P. missouriensis significant because it’s Missouri’s first dinosaur, it is of huge importance to paleontologists because it is one of few species discovered that lived on the east coast of the former inland sea – the Western Interior Seaway – that broke up what is today the United States into eastern and western continents.
 The species became Missouri’s state dinosaur in 2004.

 In January 1943, Lula Chronister sold all but one of the bones to the Smithsonian Institution for $50, which is where they remain today.
 (The twelfth bone has since been reunited with the others.)